What is a bartending certification or licence?

 Can bartending certification expire?

 Yes, many bartending certifications in Canada have expiration dates.
 For example, certifications like Ontario’s Smart Serve and Saskatchewan’s SIRS remain valid for five years.
-After that period, employees must renew their certification to continue working in alcohol service roles and ensure ongoing compliance with updated laws and regulations.
+After that period, employees renew their certification to continue working in alcohol service roles and ensure ongoing compliance with updated laws and regulations.
 This renewal process helps employees stay updated with changes in alcohol laws, safety protocols and responsible serving practices.
-Regular recertification can also maintain a high standard of service and minimize liability risks for employers.

-Bartending certification in Canada keeps your bartenders well-versed in the laws and responsibilities of serving alcohol, helping you stay compliant with provincial regulations.
-While certification isn’t mandatory in all provinces, certified staff can significantly reduce legal and safety risks in your organization.
+Bartending certification in Canada may help keep your bartenders well-versed in the laws and responsibilities of serving alcohol, further helping you stay compliant with provincial or territorial regulations.